Skip to Content

 I looked up the cost for a 7 night vacation package that includes 1 adult and 1 child.
 Then, I subtracted the cost of the hotel and park tickets from the cost of the complete vacation package with each dining plan.

-All DDP costs below do not include tax.
-The prices were last updated in August 2019.
+All DDP costs above do not include tax.
+Prices last updated June 2, 2023 for 2024 packages.

 Does the Disney Dining Plan help save money?